KirillDemochkin/kirilldemochkin.github.io/_posts/2021-11-12-GAN-architectures-overview.md

 ---
 layout: post
-title: "3B: GAN timeline"
+title: "3B: 8 years of GAN history explained in 5 minutes"
 meta_title: "A quick overview of StyleGAN, VQGAN, VAE, and the original GAN"
-description: "I GAN Explain: 10 years of GAN evolution, and the intuition behind it."
+description: "I GAN Explain: 8 years of GAN evolution, and the intuition behind it."
 date: 2021-11-12 19:00:00 -0000
 categories: history-of-GANs-survey-of-popular-architectures
 ---